-- 73. When authorized pursuant to Commission Rule R8-69(c), DEP shall be allowed to collect a PPI and PRI, as each is applicable, for its DSM/EE portfolio for each Vintage Year, separable into Residential, lighting (as applicable), Non-Residential DSM, Non-Residential EE categories.
-The PPI and PRI, as applicable, shall be subject to the restrictions set out below. - 74.
-Programs, Measures, and activities undertaken by DEP with the primary purpose of promoting general awareness of and education about EE and DSM activities, as well as research and development activities, that are not directly associated with a Commission approved EE or DSM Program, are ineligible to be included in the portfolio for purposes of the PPI or PRI calculations. - 75.
-Unless (a) the Commission approves DEP's specific request that a pilot program or measure be eligible for PPI or PRI inclusion when DEP seeks approval of that program or measure, and (b) the pilot is ultimately commercialized, pilot programs or measures are ineligible for and the benefits and costs associated with those pilots will not be factored into the calculation of the PPI.

-- 76. The PPI and PRI for each Vintage Year shall be incorporated into DEP's DSM/EE or DSM/EE EMF billing factors, as appropriate. - 77.
+- 72. When authorized pursuant to Commission Rule R8-69(c), DEP shall be allowed to collect a PPI and PRI, as each is applicable, for its DSM/EE portfolio for each Vintage Year, separable into Residential, Lighting, Non-Residential DSM, Non-Residential EE categories.
+The PPI and PRI, as applicable, shall be subject to the restrictions set out below. - 73.
+Programs, Measures, and activities undertaken by DEP with the primary purpose of promoting general awareness of and education about EE and DSM activities, as well as research and development activities, that are not directly associated with a Commission approved EE or DSM Program, are ineligible to be included in the portfolio for purposes of the PPI or PRI calculations. - 74.
+Unless (a) the Commission approves DEP's specific request that a pilot program or measure be eligible for PPI or PRI inclusion when DEP seeks approval of that program or measure, and (b) the pilot is ultimately commercialized, pilot programs or measures are ineligible for and the benefits and costs associated with those pilots will not be factored into the calculation of the PPI. - 75.
+The PPI and PRI for each Vintage Year shall be incorporated into DEP's DSM/EE or DSM/EE EMF billing factors, as appropriate. - 76.
 In its annual filing, pursuant to Commission Rule R8-69(f), DEP shall file an exhibit that indicates, for each Program or Measure for which it seeks a PPI or PRI, the annual projected and actual utility costs, participant costs, number of Measurement Units installed, per kW and kWh impacts for each Measurement Unit, and per kW and kWh avoided costs for each Measurement Unit, consistent with the UCT, related to the applicable Vintage Year installations that it requests the Commission to approve.
-Upon its review, the Commission will make findings based on DEP's annual filing for each Program or Measure that is included in an estimated or trued-up PPI or PRI calculation for any given Vintage Year. - 78.
+Upon its review, the Commission will make findings based on DEP's annual filing for each Program or Measure that is included in an estimated or trued-up PPI or PRI calculation for any given Vintage Year. - 77.
 Low-Income Programs and other specified societal programs or other programs explicitly approved with expected UCT results less than 1.00 shall not be included in the portfolio for purposes of the PPI calculation until they demonstrate UCT results greater than 1.00.
-However, such programs will be eligible for the PRI, if so approved by the Commission, until they demonstrate UCT results greater than 1.00. - 79.
-The PPI shall be based on the net dollar savings of DEP's DSM/EE portfolio, as calculated using the UCT.
-The North Carolina retail jurisdictional and class portions of the system-basis net dollar savings shall be determined in the same manner as utilized to determine the North Carolina retail jurisdictional and class portions of recoverable system costs. - 80.
-Unless the Commission determines otherwise in an annual N.C.
-Gen. Stat. § 62-133.9 DSM/EE rider proceeding, and subject to the factors and limitations set forth elsewhere in this Mechanism, beginning for Vintage Year 2022 the amount of the pre-income-tax PPI initially to be recovered for the entire DSM/EE portfolio for a Vintage Year, excluding Programs not eligible for a PPI, shall be based upon the following performance scale determined by the energy savings achieved during the Vintage Year as a percent of eligible retail sales (sales to retail customers not opted-out of participating in the Company's EE programs) for the Vintage Year:
+However, such programs will be eligible for the PRI, if so approved by the Commission, until they demonstrate UCT results greater than 1.00.